wazo-platform/wazo-doc/source/administration/recordings/recording_campaigns.rst

 Managing the recordings
 -----------------------

-The calls are recorded to the .wav format.
+The calls are recorded as .wav files.

-To see all the recordings of a given campaign, click on its name.
+To see all the recordings for a given campaign, click on its name.

 Each recording can be downloaded by clicking on the "Download" button, and deleted by clicking on the "Delete" button.

-It is possible to perform a search on the recordings on the fields "Agent" and "Caller".
+It is possible to perform a search on the recordings.
+Searches will be filtered using the fields "Agent" and "Caller".

-Every day, the recordings older than 31 days will be automatically deleted.
-This will occur around midnight.
+Recordings older than 31 days will be automatically deleted.
+Deletion will occur every day around midnight.

 Logging
 -------

-One log file is specifically generated to monitor the recordings.
-It can be accessed via :menuselection:`Service --> IPBX --> Control --> Asterisk log files`.
+Accesses to the recordings (such as download, deletion, automatic deletion) are logged to the file `xivo-recording.log`.
+This file can be accessed via :menuselection:`Service --> IPBX --> Control --> Asterisk log files`.

-This file is a summary of the various accesses to the recordings (download, deletion, automatic deletion).